 Dr. Walsh in collaboration with Dr. Matt McCarthy received a grant from the Henry Schueler Foundation for translational research for new therapeutics with binary antiviral and anti-inflammatory properties in treatment of COVID-19.

-- Dr. Ellsworth is working with colleagues in the Department of Pathology and Clinical Laboratory to define the specificity of SARS-CoV-2 serology by examining the test those that have recovered from other common coronavirus infections.
+- Dr. Ellsworth is working with colleagues in the Department of Pathology and Laboratory Medicine to define the specificity of SARS-CoV-2 serology by examining the test those that have recovered from other common coronavirus infections.

 - Dr. Jones was awarded an internal WCM grant as co-I (PI – Julie Blander from Gastroenterology) which aims to study antigen presentation mechanisms of SARS-CoV2.